rolandtoth/FrontEndEditLightbox/README.md

 - **Enable module**: global toggle to enable/disable module.
 - **Close on save**: auto close lightbox if no validation errors.
 Disabled in template edit mode (defaults to false).
 - **Fixed save button**: the Save button is at the bottom in the lightboxed admin.
 Setting this to true will set its position to fixed so it will be always visible in the top-right corner.
+You can modify its style using the CSS selector `.feel-fixed-save-button`.
 - **Enable template edit**: allow page template editing on ctrl+click.
 - **Selectors to hide**: list of selectors to hide elements from admin (for example some tabs).
 - **Field highlight style**: CSS declarations to style target field (leave empty to disable).
-- **Style overrides**: CSS declarations to override styles
+- **Style overrides**: CSS declarations to override styles.
+Note that these styles may affect everything on the page if not used with caution.
+- **Default edit link text**: text to display on edit links, defaults to "#".
+Override in templates using `"text" => ""` to force no text.
 - **Close confirm message**: text to show on lightbox close if there are unsaved changes.

-###JavaScript
+### JavaScript

-####Override global options using JavaScript
+#### Override global options using JavaScript

 Besides global module options, FEEL options can be also set using JavaScript.
 Option names will become camelCase.

 To set custom global FEEL options, define a FEEL object to override default values.
+This object needs to be in the global namespace, so put this outside of document.ready()

 *Example: disable fixed save button and disable the ESC key on the lightbox:*